python/peps/README.rst

 reStructuredText for PEPs
 =========================

-Original PEP source may be written using two standard formats, a mildly idiomatic plaintext format and the reStructuredText format (also, technically plaintext).
-These two formats are described in PEP 9 and PEP 12 respectively.
+Original PEP source should be written in reStructuredText format, which is a constrained version of plaintext, and is described in PEP 12.
+Older PEPs were often written in a more mildly restricted plaintext format, as described in PEP 9.
 The ``pep2html.py`` processing and installation script knows how to produce the HTML for either PEP format.

 For processing reStructuredText format PEPs, you need the docutils package, which is available from `PyPI <http://pypi.python.org>`_.